Memorial to Zong

 The Zong Massacre

 The Zong was an overloaded slave ship which crossed the Atlantic in 1781.
 Due to a navigational error, the ship missed its destination in the Caribbean and had to spend an extra three weeks at sea.
-Drinking water was growing short and sickness had spread among the enslaved Africans and crew.
+Drinking water was (according to the Captain) growing short and sickness had spread among the enslaved Africans and crew.

 Approximately 131 enslaved people were thrown mercilessly overboard and drowned, so that the merchants could claim insurance money on the slaves as ‘lost cargo’.